guard/guard-spork/README.md

 ## Install

-Please be sure to have [Guard](https://github.com/guard/guard) installed before continue.
+Please be sure to have [Guard](https://github.com/guard/guard) installed before continuing.

 Install the gem: